rmoazed/Apple-Orchard-Yield-Modeling-ODEs/README.md

-# Apple-Orchard-Yield-Modeling-ODEs
+# Apple Orchard Yield Modeling ODEs
-This project models apple orchard fruit production as influenced by a variety of environmental and operational factors using ordinary differential equations.
+This project models apple orchard fruit production as a function of environmental and operational factors using ordinary differential equations.
 A paper on the topic is included in the repo.

 ## Overview

 This project develops a mathematical model to study how apple orchard yield evolves over time, and is based on a system of nonlinear ordinary differential equations.
 It captures the interaction between fruit production and soil moisture and incorporates real-world factors such as temperature, labor availability, pest pressure, rainfall, and irrigation.
-The goal is to understand how these factors influence long-term orchard sustainability and fruit yield and to have a tool for forecasting probable fruit yield under impending conditions to influence decision making and expectation of economic outcome.
+The goal is to understand how these factors influence long-term orchard sustainability and fruit yield and to provide a tool for forecasting probable fruit yield under impending conditions to influence decision making and expectation of economic outcome.

 ## Motivation